mr-sagarmandal/connect/README.md

 # Connectr
+### Linkedin Hackathon Project

-# The Problem
+## The Problem
-We can all relate to the chaos of student career fairs.
-Students waste time wandering from booth to booth because they don’t have enough time beforehand to research each job opening and company.
-Recruiters waste time sifting through dozens of paper resumes trying to remember the best talent.
+Career fairs over years have turned chaotic.
+Hundreds of students show up and line up without knowing much about most of the companies and whether the positions they offer are suitable to them.
+Recruiters spend big chunk of the day talking to candidates who are not suitable for the roles available instead of targeting their best prospects.
+With Connectr, we aim to solved the problem.

-# What & Who
+## What & Who
-Connectr is a software that solves this problem by parsing through resumes and job descriptions to create opportunities based on matching qualifications and interests.
+Connectr is a software that solves this problem by parsing through resumes and job descriptions, and matching the candidates to jobs that fit their qualifications the most.
+This saves time in both ends and end up making career fairs a very personalized experience.

+## Dependencies
+* Python 2.7 and its Dependencies -
+  * Flask
+  * Socketio
+  * Happybase (Only works well in Unix based systems)
+* Java
+* Javascript

 # Technicals
 In order to utilize the database, two tables must be created in HBASE using the following schema: